Prenatal nutrition: The French Paradox

-Recommendations for Pregnant People
+Recommendations for Pregnant Women

 Gestation stages

 Gestation is the period of embryo development from conception to birth.
 Gestation is about 40 weeks in humans and is divided into three trimesters, each spanning 3 months.
 Gestational stages, on the other hand, are based on physiological fetal development, which include the germinal stage, embryonic stage and fetal stage.

 Germinal stage is the stage from fertilization to about 2 weeks.
 The fertilized egg or the zygote becomes a blastocyst where the outer layer and the inner cell mass differentiate to form placenta and the fetus respectively.
 Implantation occurs at this stage where the blastocyst becomes buried in the endometrium.

 Embryonic stage is approximately from 2 weeks to 8 weeks.
 It is also in this stage where the blastocyst develops into an embryo, where all major features of humans are present and operational by the end of this stage.

 Fetal stage is from 9 weeks to term.
 During this period of time, the embryo develops rapidly and becomes a fetus.
 Pregnancy becomes visible at this stage.